 But here in Hiroshima, the Peace Museum offers a different agenda.
 There are no alternate depictions of heroes and villains, just the lives of ordinary citizens affected by the devastating effects of nuclear warfare.
 It doesn't seek to rewrite history, instead its mission is to ensure no person or country ever has to suffer death, destruction and "atomic bomb disease" ever again.

 The Peace Park outside the Hiroshima Peace Museum

 Immediately inside the museum, we are confronted with a 3D map of the city.
 A red ball is suspended over the map.
 This is where the atomic bomb exploded, 600 meters above Hiroshima.
 One second after the bomb detonated, the ball of radioactive fire is already 280 meters in diameter.

 Each room in the museum showcases items like the surviving scrap of a school kid's uniform, burnt ID of a man going to work, a recording of the survivor's account of that day, reliving the searing heat of the bomb's blast, searching through rubble to find loved ones, all the while their limbs melting off their bodies like candlewax.
 Harrowing stuff.

 The size and position of the atomic bomb blast above Hiroshima, one second after detonation

 When I was in grade school, I read a book called "Sadako and the Thousand Paper Cranes".
 It was written by a Canadian author and was part of the elementary school curriculum in my district.
-The story was about a Japanese schoolgirl who survived the atomic bomb blast at Hiroshima, but later developed acute lymphoma 10 years later.
+The story was about a Japanese schoolgirl who was two years old when she survived the atomic bomb blast at Hiroshima, but later developed acute lymphoma 10 years later.